Project Overview and Purpose

 Some residents and local leaders have voiced concerns about the contract with I-77 Mobility Partners.

-The firm's scope of work includes:
+Mercator's scope of work included:

 - Analyzing the allocation of key project risks and the potential financial liabilities assumed or shared by each partner